-- 1. Within ninety (90) days of starting coverage, - 2.
-At least once every 12 months thereafter - 3.
-At any time using the just cause process (defined below)
+1. Within ninety (90) days of starting coverage,

+- 2. Once per calendar year for any reason - 3.
+At any time using the just cause process (defined below) - 4.
+During the Medicare open enrollment window (mid-October-mid December) to be effective the following calendar year.